Solar-network/docs/docs/exchanges/node-installation/hardware-requirements.md

 # Hardware Requirements

-A Relay Node is a full node in the ARK network; it maintains a complete copy of the ledger (blockchain).
+A Relay Node is a full node in the Solar network; it maintains a complete copy of the ledger (blockchain).
 These nodes serve as Public API endpoint, use an internal service discovery mechanism to locate other nodes and keep each other in sync.

 ## Recommended Hardware Requirements